clij/clij2-docs/reference__neighbor.md

 ## P
 ### <img src="images/mini_empty_logo.png" width="18" height="18"/><img src="images/mini_empty_logo.png" width="18" height="18"/><img src="images/mini_clijx_logo.png" width="18" height="18"/><a href="https://clij.github.io/clij2-docs/reference_particleImageVelocimetry">particleImageVelocimetry (Experimental)</a>
 For every pixel in source image 1, determine the pixel with the most similar intensity in   the local neighborhood with a given radius in source image 2.
-Write the distance in  X and Y in the two corresponding destination images.
+Write the distance in  X, Y and Z in the three corresponding destination images.

 <a name="S"></a>